- Phone: (980) 221-8111

 - Fax: (980) 221-8112

 Mr. Daniel Honeycutt is a mechanical engineer with over two decades of experience in vehicle testing, simulation, and design.
-Mr. Honeycutt has significant experience in in motorsports aerodynamics, occupant safety, and spectator safety.
+Mr. Honeycutt has significant experience in motorsports, aerodynamics, occupant safety, and spectator safety.
 His experience includes over 200 wind tunnel tests at nine different facilities.
-Mr. Honeycutt was instrumental in authoring and managing the OEM body approval processes and rules used for NASCAR racecars.
+Mr. Honeycutt was instrumental in authoring and managing OEM body approval processes and rules used for NASCAR racecars.

-Prior to joining ESi, Mr. Honeycutt worked at the NASCAR Research and Development Center, where he was responsible for managing the design and prototyping departments, and performing aerodynamic testing and simulations.
-One of his primary activities while at NASCAR was to develop designs and strategies to prevent racecars from becoming airborne.
+Prior to joining ESi, Mr. Honeycutt worked at the NASCAR Research and Development Center, where he was responsible for managing the design and prototyping departments, as well as performing aerodynamic testing and simulations.
+One of his primary activities was to develop designs and strategies to prevent racecars from becoming airborne.
 Mr. Honeycutt also served as lead engineer on a project which studied the effects of carbon monoxide (CO) contamination on racecar drivers.
 As part of this project, he designed a test bench to measure the effectiveness of scrubber devices and created a device specification for the NASCAR industry.
-During his time in NASCAR racing, Mr. Honeycutt also worked as an Aerodynamicist and Lead Aerodynamics Test Engineer for one of the top NASCAR race teams, where he led development and testing of components to improve NASCAR race vehicle performance.
+Mr. Honeycutt also worked as an Aerodynamicist and Lead Aerodynamics Test Engineer for one of the top NASCAR race teams, where he led development and testing of components to improve NASCAR race vehicle performance.

 Mr. Honeycutt’s engineering career began at Lockheed Martin where he gained a wealth of hands-on knowledge conducting wind tunnel tests, performing aircraft structural analysis, and designing aircraft structures.